farspeak/farspeak-js/README.md

 console.log(result.rentals.length); // your IDE should recognize `rentals` prop
 ```

-Note: Please create your own `Rental` type so that it can work with Typescript suiting your own specifications.
+Note: Please create your own `Rental` type so that it can work with Typescript matching your own specifications.

 The more specific you are about your requirements, the better the results will be.
 While a general list of paragraphs can work, it's not ideal.
 For the best outcome, clearly specify what you need, such as providing a list of amenities as an array of strings.